magento/pwa-studio/pwa-devdocs/src/venia-pwa-concept/directory-structure/index.md

 ---
-title: Venia directory structure
+title: Venia concept directory structure
 ---

-This topic is an overview of the directory structure for the Venia theme project.
+This topic is an overview of the directory structure for the Venia storefront.
 It provides information about the different directories and files in the project.

+The Venia PWA storefront isn't a traditional Magento Theme like the Blank and Luma themes and therefore differs from the traditional [Magento theme structure][].
+It's not part of a Magento code base but a separate instance that communicates with Magento through the [UPWARD][] middleware.

 ## The root directory

-The majority of files and directories in the Venia root directory are boilerplate directories and files for a standard Magento theme.

-### Notable Magento theme files

-`theme.xml`
+The root directory contains, in addition to the NPM packages.json and Venia specific validation and testing files, the following:

+`.env.dist`

-: This file contains the basic theme meta-information, such as the name and parent, for the Venia theme.
+: This file contains configuration for the development and production environments.
+Copy this file into the same root directory and rename to .env .

-`registration.php`
+The first change to make here is adjusting the MAGENTO_BACKEND_URL variable to the fully qualified URL of your M2.3 instance.
+Read more on the [Venia setup][] page.

+`server.js`

-: This file registers Venia as a Magento theme.
+: This file creates and launches the UPWARD server.

-`Magento_Theme/templates/root.phtml`
+`venia-upward.yml`

-: This file is a template override for the default `root.phtml` file.
+: This is the [UPWARD][] definition file which declares request and response objects for the Venia store front.
-  In a standard Magento theme, the `root.phtml` file is the base template on which every page is built upon.

-  In Venia, this file provides the bare, skeleton HTML that the PWA theme populates on page load.

-`etc/view.xml`
+`webpack.config.js`

+: This file contains all [Webpack][] configuration to bundle Venia static assets for both development and production deploys.

+`deployVeniaSampledata.sh`

-: This file exists to make Venia compatible with the Magento 2 theme system.
+This file helps you to [Install Venia sample data][] into your Magento installation.
-  The content is mostly a copy of the original file from the Magento source.

-For more information on basic theme structure, see: [Magento theme structure][]

 ## The `src` directory